MustafaHasanat/raven/README.md

     -   either: `code ~/.bashrc`
     -   or: `nano ~/.bashrc`

--   Provide permission to run ravennest by adding the following line at the end of the file **(after replacing the uppercase words with yours)**: `chmod +x /home/YOUR_USERNAME/.nvm/versions/node/YOUR_NODE_VERSION/bin/ravennest`
+-   Provide permission to run raven by adding the following line at the end of the file **(after replacing the uppercase words with yours)**: `chmod +x /home/YOUR_USERNAME/.nvm/versions/node/YOUR_NODE_VERSION/bin/raven`